IPR Honorary Professor

 Contact Professor Allister McGregor

-IPR Visiting Fellow
+IPR Visiting Fellows

 Fran Bennett is an Associate Fellow in the Department of Social Policy and Intervention at the University of Oxford.
 She is also an independent consultant, who has written extensively on social policy issues for the UK government, NGOs and others; a Fellow of the Academy of Social Sciences; former Director and Deputy Director of the Child Poverty Action Group; and former policy advisor on UK and EU poverty issues for Oxfam GB.
 During her time at the IPR, Fran was part of the ESRC-funded IPR project, 'Couples balancing work, money and care: exploring the shifting landscape under Universal Credit'.

-Malcom Torry is General Manager of the Basic Income Earth Network (BIEN).
+Malcolm Torry is General Manager of the Basic Income Earth Network (BIEN).
 He is the former Director of the Citizen's Basic Income Trust and Senior Visiting Fellow at the London School of Economics and Political Science (LSE).
 At the IPR, Malcom will work on research for the Microsimulation group, as part of our collaboration with the Freiburg Institute for Basic Income Studies (FRIBIS).

-IPR Visiting Policy Fellow
+IPR Visiting Policy Fellows

 Jorge is an Associate Professor in the Applied Economics and Moral Philosophy Department at the Universidad Rey Juan Carlos.
 Dr Sainz has more than ten years of management experience in public educational policy design and has served as an advisor to the Minister of Education of the Madrid Region, Deputy Director for Research, Chief of Staff of the Minister of Education of Spain, General Director for University Policy, and Secretary General of Universities of the Ministry of Education, Culture and Sport.